 A CDS is an agreement in which one party buys protection against losses occurring due to a credit event of a reference entity up to the maturity date of the swap.
 The protection buyer pays a periodic fee for this protection up to the maturity date, unless a credit event triggers the contingent payment.
 In the latter case, the buyer of protection only needs to pay the accrued fee up to the day of the credit event.
-If a credit event occurs, the settlement will be either in cash or physical: (i) Cash settlement: the seller of protection will pay to the buyer of protection will deliver a bond or a loan of the reference entity to the seller of protection and the latter will pay the par value in return.
+If a credit event occurs, the settlement will be either in cash or physical: (i) Cash settlement: the seller of protection will pay to the buyer of protection the net amount between the nominal value and the market value of the security; (ii) Physical settlement: the buyer of protection will deliver a bond or a loan of the reference entity to the seller of protection and the latter will pay the par value in return.
 Credit events for CDS are typically: bankruptcy, failure to pay, and restructuring.